 Read more: The Best Ancient Ruins in Turkey

-How to get to the Troy ruins, Turkey
+How to get to Troy ruins, Turkey

-Troy is about 20 miles from the nearest major city, Çanakkale.
 Minibuses from Çanakkale take about 45 minutes and depart from the local bus station every hour from 7 am until 3 pm and cost 7 TL per person.
 Return buses depart from Troy every hour from 9.30 am to 5.30 pm.

-You can also visit Troy on a full-day trip from Istanbul.
+You can also visit Troy city on a full-day trip from Istanbul.
 Tours leave at 7 am and get back very late – it’s a long day.

 If you prefer, you can also do a two-day trip that includes the battlefields of Gallipoli as well.

 There are lots of great reasons to visit Troy – if only for the wonderful links to the greatest of Greek literature and mythology.
 It’s also one of the most famous archaeological sites in the world.
-However, it isn’t terribly well-preserved, and there are many other ancient sites in Turkey that are much more impressive.

-Other things to visit near ancient Troy
+Other things to visit near Troy ancient city

 Viewpoint near Kepez, Çanakkale

-If you’re driving south from Çanakkale towards Troy, about 3 miles outside the city you pass through the town of Kepez.
+If you’re driving south from Çanakkale towards Troy city, about 3 miles outside the city you pass through the town of Kepez.
 As you rise up the hill, on the right-hand side there is a parking area with an amazing viewpoint over the Dardanelles, the narrow strait that connects the Aegean to the Black Sea.

 Today it’s an important shipping channel and you will often see big container ships passing though.
 In Homer’s time it was also a trade route, and it’s thought that Troy was an important gateway city, where ships would stop to restock and do repairs while waiting for favourable winds to make the journey through the strait.